jundalisay/spblist/content/en/research/smith/astronomy/part-09b.md

 - Its particles were formed in the interstices of the 2nd Element*.
 - They thus are necessarily smaller than those of the 2nd Element and are urged down towards the center, along with those of the 1st.

-> *Superhysics Note: This is now seen as quarks of the 3rd Element appearing from nowhere to complete the quark-antiquark pair as color confinement (quarks never appear in isolation)
+{{< n n="This is now seen as quarks of the 3rd Element appearing from nowhere to complete the quark-antiquark pair as color confinement (quarks never appear in isolation)" >}}

 In the center, a number of them can take hold of one another.
 In such a case, they form such spots on the surface of the accumulated particles of the 1st element.